-As the oxygen level decreases from 1.5 to $1 \text{ mg L}^{-1}$ (1 to 0.7 ml L-1) bottom-dwelling organisms exhibit stress behavior (Rabalais et al. 2001a).
-Crabs (e.g., Libinia sp.,

-- Persephona sp.) and sea stars (Astropecten sp.) climb on top of high spots, such as burrow excavation mounds.
+As the oxygen level decreases from 1.5 to 1 mg L^{-1} (1) to 0.7 ml L^{-1}) bottom-dwelling organisms exhibit stress behavior (Rabalais et al. 2001a).
+Crabs (e.g. Libinia sp., Persephona sp.) and sea stars (Astropecten sp.) climb on top of high spots, such as burrow excavation mounds.
 Brittle stars emerge from the sediment and use their arms to raise their disks off the substrate.
-Burrowing shrimp (Alpheus sp.) emerge from their burrows, and gastropods (Oliva sayana, Terebra sp., Cantharus cancellarius and Distorsio clathrata) move through the surface sediments with their siphons ex- - tended directly upward.
+Burrowing shrimp (Alpheus sp.) emerge from their burrows, and gastropods (Oliva sayana, Terebra sp., Cantharus cancellarius and Distorsio clathrata) move through the surface sediments with their siphons extended directly upward.
 Large burrowing anemones (Cerianthus sp.) become partly or completely extended from their tubes and lie on the substrate, in a flaccid and nonresponsive condition.
 Polychaete worms emerge from the substrate and lie motionless on the surface (e.g. Chloeia viridis and Lumbrineris sp.).
-These behaviors are presumed to position the organisms in higher oxygen content waters, even though moving - from the safety of the sediments exposes them to greater risk of predation.
-The presence of large, typically infaunal organisms on the sediment surface, however, supports the idea presented earlier that bottom-feeding fish are excluded from the hypoxic lower water column, unlike in the York River of Chesapeake Bay where predators move into such areas and feed on stressed infauna (Pihl et al. 1992). - As oxygen levels decrease from 1 to 0.5 mg L-1 (0.7 to 0.35 ml L-1) even the most tolerant burrowing organisms, principally polychaetes, emerge partially or completely from their burrows and lie motionless on the bottom.
-Several polychaetes, one hemi-chordate, one ophiuroid and several cerianthid anemones that appeared lifeless on the bottom became active when they were brought to the surface in sealed containers of ambient water and placed in shallow dishes with ambient water that naturally reoxygenated by diffusion (Rabalais et al. 2001a).
-Jørgensen (1980) also found that many of the organisms seen lying on the bottom in hypoxic areas were moribund, not dead.
-If these organisms survive, they may re-enter the sediment and may partially account for the recolonization of benthos when hypoxia abates.
-Below oxygen concentrations of 0.5 mg L-1 (0.35 ml L-1) there is a fairly linear decline in species richness, abundance and biomass of benthic macroinfauna (Rabalais et al., 2001b).
+These behaviors are presumed to position the organisms in higher oxygen content waters, even though moving from the safety of the sediments exposes them to greater risk of predation.
+The presence of large, typically infaunal organisms on the sediment surface, however, supports the idea presented earlier that bottom-feeding fish are excluded from the hypoxic lower water column, unlike in the York River of Chesapeake Bay where predators move into such areas and feed on stressed infauna (Pihl et al. 1992).